gonzalezrostani/Support-Vector-Machine/README.md

 - How do you use the tool?
 Scikit-Learn application, and some decision when using it
 - Where can you go to learn more about the tool?

-## What do you can find in the zipped file?
+## What can you find in the zipped file?
 * Jupyter notebook with links to download the data and more information.
 * Jupyter notebook downloaded as HTML for visualization.
 * Slides used in the tutorial
 * Figures incorporated in the notebook
 * Empirical data used in the Scikit-learn application

-## Summary of what you can find in the video and files
+## Summary of the contents in the video and files

 ### What is SVM?